prasanthabr/prasanthabr.github.io/content/zettel/idempotent-integrations.md

 The idea is if you sent the files repeatedly, does it cause multiple responses;
 _function that produces the same result when applied to itself_

+- So question is - how do we achieve this? a unique identifier?